vgbs/dsp-documentation/dsp/introduction.md

 ### Infrastructure

 On a very high level,
-we provide infrastructure like shared Kubernetes Resources (clusters, databases, etc) of one Cotrol Plane and multiple Environment Clusters, which are Kubernetes clusters assigned to indivdual Tenants like VI-..., IR-...
+we provide infrastructure like shared Kubernetes Resources (clusters, databases, etc) of one Control Plane and multiple Environment Clusters, which are Kubernetes clusters assigned to individual Tenants like VI-..., IR-...
 These clusters are shared across multiple teams (projects) with namespaces for each environment.

 The Spokes interact with Control Plane,